 I would recommend WordPress over a website builder.

 Keep in mind, I am not a tech-savvy person and had to look up the meaning of half of the words I am using now.
 So do not let the technology involved scare you away!

 There are more support videos and information on the internet for WordPress than any other system.

 Choosing from companies such as WordPress, Squarespace, Wix, Weebly, and more will be the platform on which you will build and customize your website.

 Step 3: Look for a domain and hosting site.

-Once you choose your platform, you will then want to get your domain and hosting site, if you are going with WordPress.
-If you are still wondering what a domain name is then this will help you understand a domain and its part of a web address.
+Once you choose your platform, you will want to get your domain and hosting site if you are going with WordPress.
+If you are still wondering what a domain name is, then this will help you understand a domain and its part of a web address.

 I put these together because some hosting sites provide a domain for free.
 (I bought my domain after step 1 and didn’t realize I had the other options mentioned)

 Here are the top 4 hosting sites that are worth your time looking into